Ravi-R-Singh/Assessment01/README.md

 Notes:
 For the sake of time, there were no test cases written, and there was no linting and formatting done.
+Additionally, there was no branching and everything was done in large commits to master.

 Instructions:
 1) Clone the repository via: git clone https://github.com/Ravi-R-Singh/Assessment01.git